-First, stay well clear if you’re not in the financial position to be speculating in the first place because you have debts or expenses coming up.
+First, stay clear if you’re not in the financial position to be speculating in the first place because you have debts or expenses coming up.
 Do not borrow money to speculate.
-I repeat: do not borrow money to speculate.
+Repeat: do not borrow money to speculate.

 2. Limit your exposure